 When the BoxCaster is not recognizing an HDMI (digital) or Composite (analog) signal, it will exhibit one of two conditions.

 2. The camera icon camera will not light at all.

-Generally speaking, a red blinking camera may be caused by a loss of connection from the video source, or if changing video resolutions mid-stream.
-If needing to change video resolutions mid-stream, we recommend scheduling and starting a new broadcast to accommodate the change.
+Generally speaking, a red blinking camera may be caused by a loss of connection from the video source, or when changing video resolutions mid-stream.
+If you need to change video resolutions mid-stream, we recommend scheduling and starting a new broadcast to accommodate the change.
 You'll likely want to terminate the previous broadcast.